 Many manufacturing companies are increasing the amount of compliance training workers are expected to participate in and implementing a COVID-19 Assessment and Control Plan of some sort that will affect workers.
 Additionally, they are requiring employees to take extra safety precautions (for example, sanitization and social distancing practices) in the workplace.
 All of this may add to an employee’s current workload and decrease engagement, which can lead to lower levels of productivity.

 To encourage better employee performance, company leaders should make every effort to give workers training schedules that are flexible.
 Flexible training programs can increase employee engagement and may help companies attract more qualified talent in the future.

 An LMS for manufacturers fosters employee safety and productivity

-An LMS for manufacturers makes creating and delivering compliance courses, implementing a COVID-19 Assessment and Control Plan, and offering flexible training to employees easier tasks for organizations.
+An LMS for manufacturers makes creating and delivering compliance courses, implementing a COVID-19 Assessment and Control Plan, and offering flexible remote training to employees easier tasks for organizations.
 Companies can use LMS features to create, deliver, and track compliance training, store assessment and control plan documents in one secure online location where workers can easily retrieve them, and offer mobile learning to give workers more training flexibility, increasing their productivity.

 An LMS designed for manufacturers is one of the best learning investments a manufacturing company can make at this time.
 Check out our Quick Start Program to learn more.